a51sn/nice-music-bot/README.md

 - **collect**    - Adds all Spotify links in a channel to a playlist, reacts to messages with ✅  if it was successfully added.
 - **dedup**      - Remove duplicate tracks from the playlist.
 - **help**       - Lists all the commands with brief descriptions.
-- **leaderboard** - Displays leaderboard of users who shared the most songs in the channel!
+- **leaderboard** - Displays list of users who shared the most songs in the channel!
 - **link**       - Sends a link to the playlist in the channel.
 - **ping**       - Checks if bot is online.
 - **uncheck**    - Removes all ✅  reactions in this channel.